-Showdown is the most unique mode in Brawl Stars.
-It differs from all the other modes because they all are team-based and Showdown is a free-for-all.
+Showdown mode is the most unique Brawl Stars game mode.
+It differs from all the other Brawl Stars game modes because they all are team-based and Showdown is a free-for-all.

 Likewise, there is a completely different set of strategies, tips, and tricks for Showdown that are unique to this mode.
 In this guide, we will be covering some of these tips, tricks, and strategies so anyone can become amazing at Showdown.
 Its basically up to you to win the match, and so you can do this in various ways.
 Either by teaming up or destroying teamers or playing passive.
 Most of the times teaming helps you but just don’t get too close to your teamer, you never know especially Shelly who can never be trusted.